GCU Tenor Choral Scholarships

 Expectations of the Scholars

-Mandatory attendance at the four main “self-promoted” concerts staged by GCU over the 2024-2025 season: 7th November, 13th December, 28 March, June (date to be confirmed).
+Mandatory attendance at the four main “self-promoted” concerts (including sane-day rehearsals prior to performances) staged by GCU over the 2025-2026 season: 14th November, 19th December, 19 March, 19 June.

-Willingness to participate in other musical and social events in the choir’s calendar, e.g termly choir socials etc.
+Willingness to participate in other musical, paid engagements for the choir and social events in the choir’s calendar, e.g termly choir socials etc.

 Support the choir publicity team with social media and content for the choir website documenting the scholarship scheme e.g a blog.